 Manuel Teles (b.
 2002) is a Portuguese saxophonist with over twenty national and international awards.
-He graduated from the Giuseppe Verdi Milan Conservatory with Summa Cum Laude under the guidance of Mario Marzi.
+He graduated from Giuseppe Verdi Milan Conservatory with Summa Cum Laude under the guidance of Mario Marzi.
 His musical journey started at Palmela’s Conservatory and Lisbon Metropolitana Music School, studying with João Pedro Silva.

 Teles' versatility spans modern music, the classical saxophone repertoire, improvisation, and orchestral performances.
 He has graced prestigious venues like the Centro Cultural de Belém, Teatro Filarmonico di Verona, Casa da Música, Auditorium Parco della Musica Ennio Morricone, MEO Arena, Coliseu do Porto and Gulbenkian.